FAQ's

-Our water comes from the loch up on the hill, beneath the paps.
+Our water comes from a loch up in the hills, beneath The Paps.
 You will notice it has a brown tinge which is due to the peat.
 As a family, we were drinking it untreated for 4 years during the build without any unpleasant side effects.
-Since opening to guests, we have installed a comprehensive filter system: Now the water goes through 6 stages of filtering; Sediment filter to 10 micron > PH adjuster > Organic Scavenger > 5 micron filter > UV filter > pump!
+Since opening to guests, we have installed a comprehensive filter system: Now the water goes through 6 stages of filtering; Sediment filter to 10 microns > PH adjuster > Organic Scavenger > 5 micron filter > UV filter > pump!
 It has passed all health and safety tests, except colour, so please rest assured whilst it might look like you’re drinking or bathing in whisky it is completely safe to drink.
 And lie in!

 EE gets the best reception on Jura.
-A new mast has recently gone up and most people can get reception here, however there are still some black spots.
+A new mast has recently gone up and most people can get good 4G here, however there are still some black spots.
+Vodafone also has fairly good coverage.

-Yes he cottage has BT broadband and the huts have mobile broadband.
+Yes.
+The cottage has BT fibre broadband and the huts have mobile 4G broadband, all with > 100Mbs connection.

 Yes all huts have a bluetooth speaker and charger.

 Yes, you will find a box outside the accommodation for recycling paper, cardboard, tins, plastic food containers and glass.
 Thank you for sorting.
-We currently don't have a compost bin, but this is coming.
+There are compost bins in each property for composting.
+Please leave your compost in the bins and we will put it in our larger bin.

 Yes.
 2 max in each accommodation.
 Whilst I know cuddles on furniture and beds are lovely, I am that dog owner, with respect to other guests, please can I ask you not to encourage bedtime, or daytime, cuddles until you are back at home.
-There should be Poo Bags within the accommodation, please let me know if you run out.
-And for very messy doggo, and for that matter human, whoopsies, there are cleaning products under the sink.
+There should be poo bags within the accommodation, please let me know if you run out.
+There is a dog bowl, food mat, treats also.

 Knockrome is a crofting settlement, and as such Crofters have a right to allow their chickens, sheep and cows to roam freely; which they do, everywhere!
 It’s part of a way of life, and we love it.
 To that end, you should absolutely keep your dog on a lead at all times when outside of the garden.
-The crofters won’t blink an eye at putting a dog down if it worries livestock.
-Please don’t let it be your dog next!
+Lambing, calving time from Feb - May, so dogs under control especially around this time.

 The main source of heat for all the accommodations is by the log burning stoves.
 We start you off with a couple of baskets of wood, and you can find more in the log store behind the entrance porch.
 We have a fee of £10 a crate, which is payable by dropping the cash in the honesty box, or you can settle a firewood bill on departure.
 Alternatively you can buy bags of wood at the shop in the village.